William Baffin: Legacy

 Baffin Bay and Baffin Island were named in William Baffin's honour, and he is responsible for the names of several of their features.
 His journals were the only account of several of his voyages.
 Excerpts were printed by Samuel Purchas in 1625, but Baffin's charts and hydrographic observations were omitted owing to the expense involved.

 All but one were subsequently lost, and in time Baffin's discoveries came to be doubted.
 He was, however, a hero to the explorer John Ross, who led an expedition in 1818 that confirmed Baffin's account in almost all particulars.

 Besides his geographical discoveries, Baffin is celebrated for the scrupulous accuracy of his many scientific and magnetic observations.
 His reckoning of longitude at sea by lunar distances on 26 April 1615 is the first of its kind on record.

-He is also the namesake of the William Baffin rose.
+He is the namesake of the William Baffin rose.